 - Vin Gris Method.
 Vin Gris literally translates to “Gray Wine.”
 This is when red grapes are used to make a nearly white wine through extremely short maceration time.
 This style is popular for lighter red wine varieties like Pinot Noir.

 - Saignée Method.
 The Saignée “sohn-yay” Method is a process that involves “bleeding off” a portion of red wine juice.
-The color is dependent upon time “on the skins”, and can be very light if it only had contact with the skin for a short time.
+The color is dependent upon time “on the skins.”
+It can be very light pink if it only has contact with the skin for a short time.
 Often, Saignee wines are mixed with other white wines – either blended or co-fermented – to extend and lighten the color more.

 Rosé wines are best enjoyed when chilled and served at between 50-60 degrees Fahrenheit.
-They can be served in a white wine glass, but are best enjoyed in specific rosé wine glasses, either with a short bowl and slight taper, or with a slightly flared lip.
+They can be served in a white wine glass, but are best enjoyed in specific Rosé wine glasses.
+These are either stemware with a short bowl and slight taper, or with a slightly flared lip.

 Rosé wines can be anywhere from syrupy sweet to bone dry.
-Older rosé varieties produced in France and Spain will generally be quite dry, while newer rosé wines will often have more sweetness.
-Of course, there are many exceptions, due to the terroir of a region (the soil, weather, climate, etc) and the personal choices of the winemakers.
+Older Rosé varieties produced in France and Spain will generally be quite dry, while newer Rosé wines will often have more sweetness.
+Of course, there are many exceptions.
+These include the terroir of a region (the soil, weather, climate, etc) and the personal choices of the winemakers.

-Let’s take a closer look at the varieties on our rosé wine sweetness chart from sweet to dry, to help you understand each of their distinct personalities.
+Let’s take a closer look at the varieties on our Rosé wine sweetness chart.
+It ranks these wines from sweet to dry, to help you understand each of their distinct personalities.

 Many people are confused about what White Zinfandel is.
-White Zinfandel wine is not a white wine, but in fact, a sweet, bright pink rosé that was first created by accident in the 1970s through Stuck Fermentation at Sutter Home Winery in California.
+White Zinfandel wine is not a white wine, but in fact, a Rosé that was first created by accident.
+In the 1970s through a Stuck Fermentation episode at Sutter Home Winery in California.

-The team at Sutter Home decided to market the accidental product, and it became famous for its Sutter Home White Zinfandel, loved by a generation of wine drinkers for its sugary taste and cheap price.
+The team at Sutter Home decided to market the accidental product.
+And it became famous for its Sutter Home White Zinfandel, loved by a generation of wine drinkers for its sugary taste and affordable price.

 That’s not to say this drink hasn’t seen its own glow-up, though.
-White Zinfandel can actually fall along many places on the rosé wine sweetness chart, from the sweetest to the driest of the dry Rose wine varieties.
+White Zinfandel can actually fall along many places on the Rosé wine sweetness chart.
+From the sweetest to the driest of the dry Rose wine varieties.
 An example is our Russian River Valley Dry White Zinfandel.
 This is a bone Dry White Zinfandel we pour at our Sebastopol wine tasting room at our winery in Sonoma County.

 It is full of fruity, melon notes, and pairs well with spicy foods.
 You can try pairing it with Thai or Indian cuisine, or even pork, mild cheeses, and creamy pastas.